-In the event any Executive is terminated without "Cause" or resigns for "Good Reason" (as each such term is defined in the Employment Agreements), then, subject to the Executive's execution and nonrevocation of a general release of claims, as well as the Executive's compliance with the restrictive covenants set forth in the Employment Agreement, the Executive is entitled to receive the following: (i) 18 months' base salary payable in equal installments over the 18-month period (provided that, if such termination occurs within 12 months following a "Change of Control" (as such term is defined in the Employment Agreements), the Executive would be entitled to 24 months' base salary, which amount would be payable in a lump sum); (ii) one-and-a-half times the Executive's target Annual Bonus for the fiscal year in which the termination of employment occurs, which amount will be payable in equal installments over the 12-month period following the last day of their employment (provided that, if such termination occurs within 12 months following a Change of Control, the Executive would be entitled to two times their target Annual Bonus, which amount would be payable in a lump sum); (iii) a pro rata bonus based on an estimate of actual Company performance; (iv) the accrued but unpaid Annual Bonus, if any, for the year prior to termination; and (v) continued health benefits for the 18-month period following termination of employment (provided that, if such termination occurs within 12 months following a Change of Control, the Executive would be entitled to 24 months of such continued benefits).
-In addition to the foregoing, Messrs.
-Stevens' and Rotsztain's Employment Agreements provide that their resignation for "Good Reason" under their Employment Agreements will be treated as a termination without "Cause" under the terms of the restricted stock and LTIP awards granted to them.
-In addition, Mr. Stevens' and Mr. Rotsztain's Employment Agreements provide for acceleration of their deferred cash awards granted by Gain Capital Holdings, Inc. in March 2020 in the event of termination without Cause or resignation for Good Reason (whether or not following a Change of Control), as well as in the event of death or disability.
+In the event any Executive is terminated without "Cause" or resigns for "Good Reason" (as each such term is defined in the Employment Agreements), then, subject to the Executive's execution and nonrevocation of a general release of claims, as well as the Executive's compliance with the restrictive covenants set forth in the Employment Agreement, the Executive is entitled to receive the following: (i) 18 months' base salary payable in equal installments over the 18-month period (provided that, if such termination occurs within 12 months following a "Change of

+Control" (as such term is defined in the Employment Agreements), the Executive would be entitled to 24 months' base salary, which amount would be payable in a lump sum); (ii) one-and-a-half times the Executive's target Annual Bonus for the fiscal year in which the termination of employment occurs, which amount will be payable in equal installments over the 12-month period following the last day of their employment (provided that, if such termination occurs within 12 months following a Change of Control, the Executive would be entitled to two times their target Annual Bonus, which amount would be payable in a lump sum); (iii) a pro rata bonus based on an estimate of actual Company performance; (iv) the accrued but unpaid Annual Bonus, if any, for the year prior to termination; and (v) continued health benefits for the 18-month period following termination of employment (provided that, if such termination occurs within 12 months following a Change of Control, the Executive would be entitled to 24 months of such continued benefits).
+In addition to the foregoing, Mr. Stevens Employment Agreement provides that his resignation for "Good Reason" under his Employment Agreements will be treated as a termination without "Cause" under the terms of the restricted stock and LTIP awards granted to him during fiscal year 2021.